Author guidelines

 • Conclusion: emphasize only the new and important aspects of the study and not overinterpret findings.

-Keywords: 3-5 keywords
+Keywords: 3-5 Keywords

 Introduction

-Summarize the motivation and provides a concise research background, but not a meticulous review.
+Summarize the motivation and provide a concise research background, but not a meticulous review.
 States in a single paragraph the aim of the study, and specify the study’s main and secondary objectives (usually identified as primary and secondary outcomes).Please do not include any results or conclusions from the work being reported.

 Subjects and Methods